-Are you one of those parents asking why do Dr.Brown’s bottles leak and how can I fix the problem?
+Are you one of those parents asking why do Dr.Brown’s bottles leak and how can I fix this problem?
 Is your kitchen cupboard full of feeding bottles for your baby?
 If you’re anything like other parents, you’ve tried a range of feeding bottle brands.
 Some you like, others you don’t.
 Your baby loves Dr. Brown’s bottles but there’s a problem sometimes.

 It’s not unusual to have leaking problems with feeding bottles and there are solutions if you know what to look out for.
 The venting system of Dr. Brown’s bottles is often the culprit for why you’re having a leaky bottle.
 Getting the right nipples is also important and how you prepare the bottle for feeding.

 In this article I talk about the innovative venting system of these feeding bottles if other bottle brands also leak, and what you need to know about different nipples.
-Read on to find out if one of my solutions will help solve your Dr. Brown’s bottle leaking problem.

 Why Do Dr. Brown’s Bottles Leak?